KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 |1     |0.89     |0.16  |0.28     |

-Since this showed us improvements in terms of precision and recall, we tried two techniques to augment data for the failing drives -  1) SMOTE and 2) Random resampling with replacement.
+Since this showed us improvements in terms of precision and recall, we decided to set the lookback window of the good drives to 10 days as well.
+Then we tried two techniques to further augment data for the failing drives -  1) SMOTE and 2) Random resampling with replacement.
 The upsampling was done only using the training data and the testing data was left untouched.

 What we observed empirically and was confirmed by other researchers is that SMOTE does not work well when the dimensionality of data is large.[8]
 So we decided to use the resample function from sklearn and upsample only the training data for failed hard disks.
 We also tried to downsample the good drive's data to match the number failed drive records, but this produced too little training data set and did not really work well.